Javonet/combit-listlabel23-java/README.md

 # Introduction
 Strongly-typed wrapper for combit .NET List &amp; Label component combit.ListLabel23.dll.
-This project allows you to compile the Jar package which replicates the interface of combit List & Label 23 component so it can be used from Java.
+This project allows you to compile the Jar package which replicates the interface of combit List & Label 23 .NET component so it can be used from Java.

 The usage of .NET UI combit component from Java is possible thanks to the usage of thrd-party Javonet library.

-This wrapper is used by sample projects available in [Combit Java Samples Repository](https://github.com/Javonet/combit).
+This wrapper is used by sample projects available in [combit Java Samples Repository](https://github.com/Javonet/combit).

 # Contents
 Source code includes a strongly typed wrapper project for the combit List & Label .NET component.
 Strongly-typed wrapper replicates List & Label 23 .NET API for Java.
 Currently it exposes only the key operations required by sample projects: